savaslabs/savaslabs.github.io/_posts/2017-02-09-rapid-mysql-imports-docker.md

 ## Use MySQL volume for database imports with Docker

-Here's how the process works.
+Here's how the process works[^1].
 Suppose you have a Docker stack with a web container and a database container, and that the database container has data in it already (your site is up and running locally).
 Assuming a database container name of `drupal_database`, to generate a volume for the MySQL `/var/lib/mysql` contents of the database container, you'd run these commands:

 ``` bash
 docker stop drupal_database